make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [jorgenDK](https://github.com/jorgenDK) for assistance in supporting TroniTechnik Air Conditioner, and thanks for the coffee!
  - [Fannangir](https://github.com/Fannangir) for assistance in supporting Tadiran Wind Air Conditioner.
  - [marrold](https://github.com/marrold) for contributing support for ElectriQ CD20PRO dehumidifiers.
- - [Uaeguy](https://github.com/Uaeguy) for assistance in supporting Beca BHP-6000, Siswell T29UTK and Owon PCT513 thermostats, and thanks for the coffee!
+ - [Uaeguy](https://github.com/Uaeguy) for assistance in supporting Beca BHP-6000, Saswell T29UTK and Owon PCT513 thermostats, and thanks for the coffee!
  - [Johnnybyzhang](https://github.com/Johnnybyzhang) for assistance in supporting Lexy F501 fans.
  - [domgrimm](https://github.com/domgrimm) for assistance in supporting newer models of Kogan heater.
  - [EKCJ](https://github.com/EKCJ) for contributing support for ElectriQ DESD9LW dehumidifiers.